Jabra Elite Active 75t Review

 If you think about it, there has to be some kind of price to pay for hearing your surroundings.
 Higher background noise is just a side-effect you have to accept.

-And does its job of making you aware for the cost of diminishing the music listening experience.
+The HearThrough mode gives you better awareness for the cost of diminishing your listening experience.